richClubb/c_secrecy/README.md

 * Is there a better way to store the keys so that we can use this like a better encrypted storage container.
 * Is there a better way to expose they keys?
+* ways to do this with debugging allowing values?